berlinguyinca/spotz/README.md

 # spotz [![Build Status](https://travis-ci.org/eHarmony/spotz.svg?branch=master)](https://travis-ci.org/eHarmony/spotz) [![Stories in Ready](https://badge.waffle.io/eHarmony/spotz.png?label=ready&title=Ready)](https://waffle.io/eHarmony/spotz) #
 # Spark Parameter Optimization

-Spotz is a hyperparameter optimization framework written in Scala designed to exploit Apache Spark to perform its distributed computation.
+Spotz is a (link)hyperparameter optimization framework written in (link)Scala designed to exploit (link)Apache Spark to perform its distributed computation.
 A broad set of optimization algorithms have been implemented to solve for the hyperparameter values of an objective function that you specify.

+## Motivation
+The eHarmony modeling team primarily uses Spark and Scala as the base of its machine learning pipeline.
+For learners, we use primarily Vowpal Wabbit.
+Given that Spark is our distributed computation engine of choice, we have need for a robust hyperparameter optimization framework that integrates well with Spark.
+There are excellent frameworks out there like Hyperopt and Optunity, written in Python, but the ideal framework that runs on top of Spark does not exist.
+This project's purpose is to build a simple framework that developers can use for their own hyperparameter optimization needs.

+## VW
+At [eHarmony](http://www.eharmony.com), we make use of [VowpalWabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki).
+We feel that integrating VW is important.
+We've taken steps ABC to make hypopt in VW more specialized while not losing generality

 ## Optimization Algorithms